Baota District: Cultural Revolution and intra-party conflict

 In 1966, the Cultural Revolution began in Yan'an County.
 Beginning in May of that year, dazibao began appearing at schools, teachers were denounced, rallies against the Three Family Village were held, and the county established a group to further promote revolutionary activities.
-On July 8, over 800 teachers from Yan'an County partook in a Communist training program which lasted more than 80 days.
+On July 8, over 800 teachers from Yan'an County partook in a CCP training program which lasted more than 80 days.
 Yan'an's first Red Guards were established on August 18.
 By October, the Red Guards were implanted in the county's schools.
 During that time, a campaign against the Four Olds was enacted.
 The Red Guards in Yan'an hosted a number of schools in the county where over 200,000 students from around China came to receive ideological training.
 This large influx of students generated a sizable amount of economic revenue for the county.
-Many of these students went on to form rival Communist organizations, which engaged in widespread debate and disputes with the Red Guards throughout the county.
+Many of these students went on to form rival communist organizations, which engaged in widespread debate and disputes with the Red Guards throughout the county.